Gun battle rages in Afghan capital after Taliban blast injures 100

 The talks, described by one U.S. official as a “make-or-break moment”, have focused on issues ranging from counter-terrorism and withdrawal of foreign troops to an intra-Afghan dialogue and a comprehensive ceasefire.

+The ministry of defense said on Monday 67 insurgents were killed in 11 provinces in the last 24 hours.
+The Taliban said their fighters had conducted 52 operations against Afghan forces in which more than 170 people were killed.

+Both side accuse each other of exaggerating casualty figures to boost the morale of their fighters.

-Additional reporting Orooj Hakimi, Hamid Farzad; Writing by Rupam Jain; Editing by Clarence Fernandez
+Additional reporting, writing by Rupam Jain; Editing by Clarence Fernandez and Darren Schuettler